Symbolic anthropology: Conceptual Terminology

 The purpose of symbolic and interpretive anthropology can be described through a term used often by Geertz that originated from Gilbert Ryle, "Thick Description."
 By this what is conveyed, is that since culture and behavior can only be studied as a unit, studying culture and its smaller sections of the structure, thick description is what details the interpretation of those belonging to a certain culture.
-Victor Turner proposed the concept of “Social Drama” to describe social interactions that entail some sort of conflict in society, proposing their symbolic significance.
-His model suggests that there are four phases to any conflictive interaction 1 - Breach; 2 - Crisis; 3 - Redress; 4 - Reintegration; each of these can describe the sequence of events that occurs from a drama in any given social relation.
+Victor Turner proposed the concept of "Social Drama" to describe social interactions that entail some sort of conflict in society, proposing their symbolic significance.
+His model suggests that there are four phases to any conflictive interaction 1 – Breach; 2 – Crisis; 3 – Redress; 4 – Reintegration; each of these can describe the sequence of events that occurs from a drama in any given social relation.
 In this way Turner displays his theory of this linear ritual in society involving several exhibits of symbolism.
 Turner states that his theory was derived after observing the Ndembu people's interactions in West-Central Angola in Africa, then later perceiving it among most other people.

 Symbolic anthropology and psychology

 Anthropology and psychology have influenced one another from very early on, especially due to the influence different figures such as Sigmund Freud, Carl Jung and Claude Lévi-Strauss had on one another.
-French anthropologist Strauss, much like Swiss psychiatrist Jung, wanted to understand the mind through understanding myth.
+French anthropologist Lévi-Strauss, much like Swiss psychiatrist Jung, wanted to understand the mind through understanding myth.
 Symbolic or interpretive anthropology emphasizes the individual's interpretation of events, and how that interpretation enhances the more collectively perceived characteristics or rituals of a group.
 Furthermore, this is the only real difference in the aims of the two fields: one focuses on the collective and the other on the individual.
 However, one can't draw a clear line between mind culture and the mind, since they both contribute to one another.
 The two fields involve different data sets and settings, but require similar approaches, in whichever schools of thought is used.
 There was early hesitation among major figures to integrate the two fields, despite clear overlap in thought, such as Durkheim's and Jung's indirect influence on some of each other's theories.
 Some dismiss the connection between these two fields, believing that symbolic anthropology cannot be condensed down into psychology in any way, or that culture alone determines behavior, disregarding the role the individual psyche plays in collective traits expressed through thick description.